 The Framework for A Range Plan

-An effective range planning involves informed decision-making.
-The process begins with an analysis of your business beyond just the products that are trending – based on historical performance, coupled with market insights to determine which product categories have the opportunity for growth or which ones to de-prioritise for the new season.
+The process begins with an analysis of your business beyond the products that are trending.
+It has to be based on historical performance, coupled with market insights to determine which product categories have the opportunity for growth, or which ones to de-prioritise for the new season.

-Financial metrics: calculate cost and gross margin percentage per SKU, or commonly known as intake margin.
+Financial metrics: Calculates the cost and gross margin percentage per SKU, or commonly known as intake margin.

 Most merchandisers would utilise a spreadsheet template to create the range plan which includes preset formula in the cells to calculate intake margin.

-By reviewing past season’s performance and comparing against sales forecast for the new season, identify the key performing categories and then narrow down to the number of SKUs for each category.
+Review past season’s performance and compare against sales forecast for the new season, before identifying the key performing categories and narrowing down to the number of SKUs.